timbeaudet/knowledge_base/software/adobe_illustrator.md

 - Move an object above/behind things, change layer order with `CTRL+[` or `CTRL+]`

+**Hide Safe Zone and Cross Hairs**

+Recently updated illustator and it was showing lots of lines getting in my way, perhaps useful in certain scenarios.
+To toggle those on/off:

+1. View > Rulers > Show Video Rulers
+2. Click icon on right side of art board, and deselect
+	- Show Center Mark
+	- Show Cross Hairs
+	- Show Video Safe Areas

 ## Techniques

 ### Convert Stroke to Object